HannahhoHe/Medicare---Insight-into-the-Bills/README2.md

 ![Figure2g](PatientExperience.png)

-## Do the HiCharge providers have better overall rating?
+## Do the HiCharge providers have a better overall rating?
 The distribution of providers from both calss appears similar to each other.
 ![Figure2f](hospital_overall_rating.png)